There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Things that don't suck.

 Pros: You get away from your routine.
-You suddenly open up a million possibilities of outside-the-box activities: horseback riding, scuba diving, whatever.
+You suddenly open up a million possibilities for outside-the-box activities: horseback riding, scuba diving, whatever.
 You can throw in a nice hotel.
-And most importantly, you get some much-needed smokescreen.
-She won't necessarily realize that your romantic activities are prelude to a marriage proposal, she'll just think they're part of the vacation.
+And most importantly, you get a much-needed smokescreen.
+She won’t necessarily realize that your romantic activities are prelude to a marriage proposal, she’ll just think they’re part of the vacation.

 Cons: It ain't cheap.
 And if she says no?
 That's one long, loooong-ass plane ride home.